Skip to content

 # Run with a prompt (uses default provider — claude unless configured otherwise)

-terok run myproj "Fix the authentication bug in login.py"
+terok task run myproj "Fix the authentication bug in login.py"

 # Override model and set a timeout